ethan-campbell/WASSAIL/README.md

 17. Once you are satisfied with the calibration outcome, executing the **"Model launching routine"** cell will launch several one-year free-running model simulations spanning the specified range of years.
 These are full circumpolar integrations with Lagrangian parcels advected by ice motion fields.
 Similar to the calibration routine, this set of model runs is launched by a separate Python "helper" script, `snow_lagrangian_free_launcher.py`, and no further action is needed once the cell is run beyond monitoring the status of the runs using the `.out` log files.

-### Instructions, part 3 – processing the model output and reproducing analyses:
+## Instructions, part 4 – processing the model output and reproducing analyses/visualizations:

 > [!NOTE]
 > The notebook cells within the section **"Plots and analysis of results"** mix model output processing with analysis and visualization.
 The steps described below focus on how to process the model output, because running the analysis/visualization cells should be straightforward.